How many credits do I need to complete the online MPH degree?

 Yes, you can.
 Our courses are offered during the fall, spring, and summer semesters.
-Please note that for students wishing to complete the program full time in 14-months, that we require a summer semester start.
+Please note that for students wishing to complete the program full-time in 14 months, we require a summer semester start.

 Am I required to take the GRE?

 When will I hear whether I’ve been accepted into the online MPH degree program?